-Lacrimation (tearing of the eyes)
+- Lacrimation (tearing of the eyes)

-If he has a collar on, remove it.
+- If he has a collar on, remove it.

-Do not induce vomiting unless instructed to do so by your veterinarian.
+- Do not induce vomiting unless instructed to do so by your veterinarian.

-Where possible, bring along a sample of the plant or poison (including the packaging) as well as samples of vomit, feces and urine if you are able to.
+Where possible, bring along a sample of the plant or poison (including the packaging) as well as samples of vomit, feces and urine if you can.
 Call ahead and let your veterinarian know your cat has ingested poison.

 Do not induce vomiting unless your veterinarian tells you to do so.
-The use of hydrogen peroxide is not recommended as it can result in necroulcerative gastritis in cats as well as damage the esophagus in the event that your cat has ingested a corrosive substance.
+The use of hydrogen peroxide is contraindicated as it can result in necroulcerative gastritis in cats as well as damage the esophagus if your cat has ingested a corrosive substance.

 A thorough medical history will be required including possible exposure to toxins, any medication your cat is currently on, or has been given.
 Questions may include:

-Does the cat have access to outdoors?
+- Does the cat have access to outdoors?

-What cleaning products do you use in the home?
+- What cleaning products do you use in the home?

 Your veterinarian will perform a complete physical examination including evaluating the size and shape of the internal organs and checking the respiratory, neurologic, cardiovascular and urinary systems.
 Tests may vary depending on the suspected poison but may include: